-Source: Heeks (1996)
+Source: Heeks (1996).

-4. COMPUTER SOFTWARE AND SERVICES AND DEVELOPING COUNTRIES
+III.
+COMPUTER SOFTWARE AND SERVICES AND DEVELOPING COUNTRIES

-4.1 Introduction
+A. Introduction

 It is important to recognize that although there are substantial differences in size and growth of the computer software and services industry between developed countries and developing countries, there are also substantial variations in computer software and services growth between developing countries.
-The emergence of NICs, such as Singapore and

-Malaysia, although important in national development and policy terms, have not received the recognition of India as a software and services centre.
+Newly industrialized countries, such as Singapore and Malaysia, although important in national development and policy terms, have not received recognition as software and services centres as has India.
 A number of other developing countries are now seeking to emulate India's computer software growth strategy.
 However, the question remains: what factors led to India's success and are these factors replicable for other countries to follow?
 These issues will be explored after a more detailed appraisal of India's software development.

-4.2 India: Factors of Success
+B. India: Factors of Success

 India is seeking to further expand itself as a major software centre.
-Two United States companies, Novell and Oracle, are of the most recent foreign multinationals to set up design centres in India.
-The software explosion, centred on Bangalore (known as India's 'Silicon Plateau' and 'Surf City') has occurred by way of three main routes, that are briefly outlined below.
+Two United States companies, Novell and Oracle, are among the most recent foreign multinationals to set up design centres in India.
+The software explosion, centred in Bangalore (known as India's "Silicon Plateau" and "Surf City") has occurred by way of three main routes, that are briefly outlined below.

-Firstly, computer companies forming joint-ventures (although sometimes running independent operations) with local Indian software companies, such as Tata Consultancy Services (TCS) and Wipro, to run software design centres has hastened the explosion.
-Other examples of such operations include Mahindra-British Telecom (employing 500 staff), Tata-Unisys and IBM-Tata.
+Firstly, forming joint-ventures (although sometimes running independent operations) with local Indian software companies, such as Tata Consultancy Services (TCS) and Wipro, to run software design centres, have hastened the explosion.
+Other examples of such operations include Mahindra-British Telecom, Tata-Unisys and IBM-Tata.
 More recently, with the easing of FDI legislation in India, overseas multinational computer service companies have set up software centres in their own right.
-Microsoft has set up a new 50 acre facility in Hyderabad's High Tech City (India now accounts for over 10 per cent of Microsofts world wide workforce of 20,000 employees).
+Microsoft has set up a new 50 acre facility in Hyderabad's High Tech City (India now accounts for over 10 per cent of Microsofts world-wide workforce of 20,000 employees).
 Baan has also recently established a software development centre in Hyderabad.

-The second element of the explosion has come from major industrial corporations which have set up sophisticated offshore development operations to generate software largely for their own use, but sometimes for resale.
-For example, Mahindra British Telecom gained 85 per cent of its turnover from British Telecommunications in 1998, but this proportion is declining (Guha, 1998).
-Examples here include: Citicorp, General Electric, Intel, Lucent Technologies, Motorola, Siemens and Texas Instruments.
+Secondly, major industrial corporations have set up sophisticated offshore development operations to generate software largely for their own use, but sometimes for resale.
+For example, Mahindra-British Telecom gained 85 per cent of its turnover from British Telecommunications in 1998, but this proportion is declining (Guha, 1998).
+Examples include: Citicorp, General Electric, Intel, Lucent Technologies, Motorola, Siemens and Texas Instruments.

 Lastly, domestically-owned companies themselves continually garner increasing amounts of overseas trade.
-For example, CMC, a major Indian computer service company, has won contracts in overseas countries providing software for London Underground and La Suisse Insurance.
-More recently, Indian companies have started to set-up overseas subsidiaries in major developed economies.
+For example, CMC, a major Indian computer service company, has won contracts overseas providing software for London Underground and La Suisse Insurance.
+More recently, Indian companies have started to set up overseas subsidiaries in major developed economies.
 The United Kingdom has been a predominant base for Indian software companies seeking to expand into Europe.
 Mastek, for example, has set up a subsidiary in Bristol which employed 250 people in 1999 and had a 1998-1999 turnover of some £14 million.
-Similarly, Maars set-up its European operations in Berkshire, and together with its subsidiaires in the United States, Australia, Singapore and the Middle East, now employs over 300 people in these overseas units.
+Similarly, Maars set up its European operations in Berkshire, and together with its subsidiaries in the United States, Australia, Singapore and the Middle East, now employs over 300 people in these overseas units.
 Satyam also has a software development centre in the United Kingdom and four others in the United States and one each in Singapore and Japan.